 - the contribution of counsel and experts retained

 - the conduct of a party in the proceeding

 - whether a party has unreasonably delayed or lengthened a proceeding

 - the degree of success in the outcome of a proceeding

 See the Costs section of the Surface Rights Rules for more information.

 Step 4.
 After mediation

 If the parties reach a settlement, the mediator helps them prepare a written Mediation Memorandum of Agreement.
 This document outlines what each party has agreed to do to resolve the dispute.

-If mediation does not resolve the issues, then the Surface Rights Board may schedule a hearing.
+If mediation does not resolve the issues, then the Land and Property Rights Tribunal may schedule a hearing.
 The mediator who guided the mediation will not be assigned to hear the matter nor will they discuss the mediation process with the presiding panel.
 The mediator cannot be compelled as a witness in any further proceedings.

-Once the mediation is over, the parties may have a better understanding of the issues and be more prepared at the hearing.
+Once the mediation is over, if the matter has not settled, the parties may have a better understanding of the issues and be more prepared at the hearing.